function61/eventhorizon-exampleapp-go/docs/live-migration-tutorial.md

 # Ctrl + d
 ```

+NOTE: we would use plain Pyramid CLI instead of the app's image to run "$ pyramid",
+but we need access to the file `example-dataimport/import.txt` which only exists
+in the app image.

-Now the base data is loaded to the `/example` stream that backs your app.
+Now the base data is loaded to the `/example` stream - the stream that backs your app.

 Start app in Server A